CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ### Design
-For this feature, the HTTP method is GET which would use filter to sort the desired class by keyword.
-The parameter, being the keyword would sort through the list of classes based on the keyword which may match class names, class attributes, or types of classes.
-There would be no specific body in this request.
-The status code of the request will return "200 OK" if all parameters are met, regardless if there are any avaliable classes.
-The response would contain a JSON list of classes that contain matching names, attributes, or types of classes.
+* The HTTP method is GET for this feature with a filter to sort the desired class by keyword
+* The parameter for this feature would be the keyword which would be used to sort through the lsit of classes which may match class names, attributes, or types of classes
+* There is no body required in the invocation of this feature
+* The status code would be "200 OK" if compiled properly
+* The response returns a body which contains the JSON-formatted data for a specific list of courses that match the aforementioned keyword

 ### QA